Antonio Sant'Elia: Father of Futurist architecture

+War

+When World War I broke out on July 28, 1914.
+Italy joined later on May 24, 1915.
+Sant'Elia and other futurists such as Mario Sironi, Umberto Boccioni, and Marinetti joined the volunteer battalion of the Italian army.
+Sant'Elia became a second lieutenant in November 1915 and was wounded in July 1916, receiving a silver medal for his bravery.
+During his service, he was tasked with designing a war cemetery called the Cemetery of Monza for fallen soldiers.
+On October 10, 1916, he was killed during the Eighth Battle of the Isonzo near Gorizia at just 28 years old.He was later buried in the cemetery he designed.

 Legacy

+Approximately 170 of his paper compositions are currently on permanent display at the Pinacoteca Civica di Palazzo Volpi in Como.
+There aren't many instances of his architectural creations.
+A war memorial in Como and the Villa Elisi in San Maurizio (now Brunate) are two examples.
+Sant'Elia's utopian vision and architecture had a significant impact on succeeding generations.

-Sant'Elia left behind very few examples of his architecture work.
-Among those are Villa Elisi in San Maurizio (nowadays a subdivision of Brunate), and a War Memorial in Como.
+Among those works are Villa Elisi in San Maurizio (nowadays a subdivision of Brunate), and a War Memorial in Como.
 The latter was completed by Giuseppe Terragni in 1933.
 Though most of Sant'Elia's designs were never realized, his utopian vision turned out to be quite influential for generations to come.
 Sant'Elia is often cited as a precursor to architects such as John Portman and Helmut Jahn.
 The production design of dystopian films like Fritz Lang's 1927 Metropolis and Ridley Scott's 1982 Hollywood movie Blade Runner is also indebted to Sant'Elia's ideas.